BioinformaticsToolsmith/MetricLearning/README.md

-# MetricLearning
+# Metric Learning

 Metric Learning (similarity based on a distance metric) has been around for quite some time with several deep neural networks being predominant in the field.
-We evalauted these prodominant deep neural networks: Variational Auto-Encoders (VAEs), siamese networks, triplet networks, and variational auto-encoders combined with siamese or triplet networks.
+We evaluated these predominant deep neural networks: Variational Auto-Encoders (VAEs), Siamese networks, triplet networks, and variational auto-encoders combined with Siamese or triplet networks.
 The networks utilized in the Jupyter notebooks are set up for GPU usage.

 ## Convolutional Baseline
 The convolutional baseline takes two inputs that does not make use of image encoding.